HaotingZhou/HaotingZhou.github.io/_pages/about.md

 ---

-Welcome to my homepage!
-I'm currently pursuing his bachelor's degree at the School of Mathematicsand information Science, [Guangzhou University](https://english.gzhu.edu.cn/), He is collaborating with researchers at Machine Life and Intelligence Research Centre, Guangzhou University.

 Nice to Meet U Here!
 I'm currently pursuing my bachelor's degree at the School of Mathematicsand information Science, Cuangzhou University.
 I am closely collaborating with researchers at Machine Life and Intelligence Research Centre, Guangzhou University.